dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/P
 ```

-The response should include the node we just added:
+The node we just added should be included in the response:

 ```cpp
 {